Galser/tf-getting-started/README.md

 # Subgoals progress

-> Note : All the steps been executed and test on macOS Mojave , version 10.14.6 (18G95)
+> Note : All the steps been executed and tested on macOS Mojave , version 10.14.6 (18G95)

 ### Install Terraform